alexandertrefz/essence/packages/client/README.md

 What a build holds this way is the **bundle's** exports: Essence's own values, under the names the Rewriter emitted them as, and the bridge that builds values they accept.
-Not the marshalled ones — the Marshaller reads a Type out of an export surface and prints its errors with the compiler's own printer, so shipping it would ship the compiler.
-Marshal at the edge, with `loadModule`, or reach for the bridge:
+Not the marshalled ones — what the plugins serve is what the bundler emitted.
+Marshal at the edge, with `loadModule`, or reach for the
+bridge:

 ```js
 import { square, $bridge_integer } from "./math/Math.es"